VajiraK/Chinook/README.md

 3. The user's playlists should be listed in the left navbar.
 If a playlist is added (or modified), this should reflect in the left navbar.
 There is already one playlist link in the Nav Menu as an example.

+	* Added functionality to add new playlist and to populate users left nav with playlists.
+	* "Add to playlist Modal" is used to add new playlist.

 4. Add tracks to a playlist (existing or new one).
 The dialog is already created but not yet finished.

+	* New playlist will be created if new paylist input box is not empty.
+	* Implement logics to populate user's playlist dropdown of the modal.
+	* Adding Track to playlist - newly created of selected.
+	* BUG - user must change selection dropdown to system to identify selected playlist.

 5. The user should be able to remove tracks from the playlist.
 6. User should be able to rename the playlist